 Iftar and Common Feastings

 Ramadan is about celebrating everything from dawn till dusk and beyond.
 As soon as the dust falls, the ceremonial feast begins.
-Known as iftar this meal brings a wave of joy and they get to relish on freshly baked bread, soup, vegetables, dates etc. A more elaborate dinner is held later.
+Known as Iftar this meal brings a wave of joy, and they get to relish freshly baked bread, soup, vegetables, dates etc. People savor the Iftar with their loved ones followed by a more elaborate dinner which is held later.

 Prayers and Recitals